Audio-WestlakeU/VINP/README.md

 ## 3. DEMO

-Please use Microsoft Edge browser or IE borwser to play the recordings.
+Please open `README.html` with Microsoft Edge browser or IE borwser to play the recordings.

 <table>
 <thead>